wet-boew-wem/website/src/documents/architecture/system-requirements.html.md

 tags: ['architecture']
 ```

-Drupal WEM can run on a wide range of desktop and server operating systems including Windows, MacOS, Linux and UNIX.
+Drupal WxT can run on a wide range of desktop and server operating systems including Windows, MacOS, Linux and UNIX.
 However, you will need to configure the environment according to the standard Drupal 7 requirements.
 This page provides a brief summary of those requirements and recommendations.
 More information is available from the [system requirements page][system_requirements] at Drupal.org.

 ## Web server